 The hospitality sector has faced significant difficulties following recurring lockdowns, with some licensed premises having been closed since March 2020.
-In a recent test case taken by four publicans,18 the High Court held that businesses that hold insurance policies providing for business interruption caused by an outbreak of an infectious disease are entitled to cover for the losses incurred by the national lockdown caused by covid-19.19 This landmark decision, similar to the UK's Supreme Court decision20 is of significant importance and will indemnify relevant publicans for losses experienced during the national lockdown.
+In a recent test case taken by four publicans,15 the High Court held that businesses that hold insurance policies providing for business interruption caused by an outbreak of an infectious disease are entitled to cover for the losses incurred by the national lockdown caused by covid-19.16 This landmark decision, similar to the UK's Supreme Court decision,17 is of significant importance and will indemnify relevant publicans for losses experienced during the national lockdown.

-Liquidations and examinership are enforceable throughout the European Union by virtue of being scheduled in the EIR21 and now in the EIR Recast.22 Article 3 of EIR Recast allocates jurisdiction to open main insolvency proceedings to the courts of the Member State where the debtor's centre of main interest is established.
+Liquidations and examinership are enforceable throughout the European Union by virtue of being scheduled in the EIR18 and now in EIR Recast.19 Article 3 of EIR Recast allocates the jurisdiction to open main insolvency proceedings to the courts of the Member State where the debtor's centre of main interests is established.
 Article 19 provides for the automatic recognition of these proceedings in all Member States.

 iii EU 'Second Chance' Directive